Online LPN Programs in New Jersey: See Top Schools

 How long do LPN programs in New Jersey take to finish?

-LPN Licensing Information and Requirements in New Jersey
+Licensing Requirements for LPNs in New Jersey

 After learning what it takes to become an LPN, you might be wondering what to expect after graduation.
 Fortunately, the job outlook for LPNs in New Jersey is strong at 6.3%, which is a full point higher than the national average growth of 5.3% from 2022 to 2032.
 This translates into about 1,040 new jobs every year in the state.
 Many LPNs will work in nursing homes and home health care, but these professionals are employed throughout the healthcare sector.
 LPNs can find jobs in physicians' offices, all hospital departments, and outpatient clinics.